neo4j-labs/neodash/README.md

 Neodash supports presenting your data as tables, graphs, bar charts, line charts, maps and more.
 It contains a Cypher editor to directly write the Cypher queries that populate the reports.
 You can save dashboards to your database, and share them with others.

 ## Running NeoDash
-There are three ways to run the application:
+There are several ways to run the application:

 1. You can install NeoDash into Neo4j Desktop from the [graph app gallery](https://install.graphapp.io).
 NeoDash will automatically connect to your active database.
 2. You can run NeoDash from a web browser by visiting http://neodash.graphapp.io.
-3. For offline deployments, you can build the application yourself, or run it with Docker:
+3. For offline deployments, you can build the application yourself, or pull the latest Docker image from Docker Hub to run the application:

-### Run with Docker
-Pull the latest image from Docker Hub to run the application locally:
 ```
 # Run the application on http://localhost:5005
 docker pull nielsdejong/neodash:latest